 ATEX (ATmosphères EXplosibles) is the European Directive 2014/34/EU.
 It applies to all equipment either electrical or mechanical used in hazardous atmospheres containing both dust and/or gas.
 ATEX Directive 2014/34/EU was introduced to replace the pervious ATEX Directive 94/9/EC.
 All new equipment manufactured, or equipment commissioned after 20th April 2016 to be situated in an explosive or potentially explosive must comply with ATEX Directive 2014/34/EU.

 The main purpose is to remove barriers to trade throughout the European Community.
 It also lays down specific requirements for users of such equipment.

 The essential elements of ATEX involve: Notified Bodies, Standards, Conformity Assessment, Marking and Documentation.

 The ATEX Directive is complementary to other directives such as Machinery Directive, Low Voltage Directive and Electromagnetic Directive.
 To show compliance with any of these directives, equipment is CE-marked accordingly.
 The ‘USE’ Directive (1999/92/EC) which sets down the requirements for safety and health protection of workers potentially at risk from explosive atmospheres further complements it.

 These were previously referred to as Testing Authorities.
 The notified body provides approval and certification to the appropriate standard.
-This is mandatory for category 1, though categories 2 and 3 only need to be subject to internal control.
+This is mandatory for category 1 and category 2 electrical equipment, though category 2 mechanical equipment and category 3 only need to be subject to internal control.